thenexthub/Codira/docs/LibraryEvolution.rst

 A ``@frozen`` struct is *not* guaranteed to use the same layout as a C struct with a similar "shape".
-If such a struct is necessary, it should be defined in a C header and imported into Swift.
+If such a struct is necessary, it should be defined in a C header and imported into Codira.

 .. note::

-    We may add a *different* feature to control layout some day, or something equivalent, but this feature should not restrict Swift from doing useful things like minimizing member padding.
+    We may add a *different* feature to control layout some day, or something equivalent, but this feature should not restrict Codira from doing useful things like minimizing member padding.
 While the layout of ``@frozen`` structs is part of the stable ABI on Apple platforms now, it's not something that can't be revised in the future (with appropriate compatibility considerations).
-At the very least, Swift structs don't guarantee the same tail padding that C structs do.
+At the very least, Codira structs don't guarantee the same tail padding that C structs do.